 Josh leads the worship of the church on weekends, oversees our graphics, and helps keep track of the administrative tasks that need done around Cedar Heights during the week.

-Nick is an undergraduate student at Penn State.
-He oversees our Sunday service teams and helps with the day to day administrative tasks in the office.
+Nick helps with teaching on Sundays, oversees our Sunday service teams, and helps with the day to day administrative tasks in the office.

 Sarah and Kaleb Cook